-In 1986, the College opened a satellite location in Willimantic.
-In the summer of 1992 the legislature authorized the merger of the community and technical colleges in the five cities where both existed and expanded the mission of all the colleges, including QVCC, to include technical programs.
-In May 1992 Dianne E. Williams was appointed as the College's second president following the retirement of Dr. Miller, and in January 1993 the College became a comprehensive community college.
+In 1986, QVCC opened a satellite location in Willimantic to better serve residents in southern Windham County.
+During the summer of 1992, the legislature authorized the merger of the community and technical colleges, enabling the College to expand its mission by offering career and technical education.
+In May 1992, after the retirement of Dr. Miller, Dianne E. Williams became the second president, and the following January, QVCC became a comprehensive community college.

-Following the retirement of President Williams, Dr. Ross Tomlin served as president from March 2010 to November 2012.
-Founding President Miller returned to serve as interim president through July 2013, followed by Dr. Carmen Cid, who served as interim president through June 2014.
-Dr. Carlee R. Drummer started her tenure as president July 1, 2014.
+After Ms. Williams retired, Dr. Ross Tomlin became the third president, serving from March 2010 to November 2012.
+Dr. Miller returned as interim president from December 2012 through July 2013, and Dr. Carmen Cid served as interim president through June 2014.
+Dr. Carlee R. Drummer began her tenure as the fourth president on July 1, 2014.